Towards High Resolution Probabilistic Coastal Inundation Forecasting from Sparse Observations

 \section{Related Work}

 We present an abridged version of the most relevant literature in this section.
 The supplementary material of this paper covers the literature more extensively.

-\textbf{Hydrology Models:} Traditionally, various Physics Based hydrodynamic Models (PBM) have been employed to simulate inundation.
-SOBEK~\citep{deltares2014sobek} is a 2D model that solves a Saint-Venant flow equation and shallow water equation to determine the water level of rectangular grids.
-TELEMAC-2D~\citep{vu2015two} uses a similar method but is more suitable for coastal areas.
-Polymorphic models like SCHISM~\citep{zhang2016seamless} can capture water flow at very high resolution.
-However, the computation time associated with solving these complex equations at high spatial resolution makes these PBMs infeasible for real-time forecasting.
+\textbf{Physcis-based Models:} Traditionally, various Physics-Based hydrodynamic Models (PBMs) have been employed to simulate inundation.
+SOBEK~\cite{deltares2014sobek} is a two-dimensional model that solves the Saint-Venant flow equations and shallow water equations to determine water levels across rectangular grids.
+Similarly, TELEMAC-2D~\cite{vu2015two} employs comparable method specifically tailored for coastal applications.
+Polymorphic models such as SCHISM~\cite{zhang2016seamless} captures water flow at very high resolutions.
+However, the substantial computational time associated with solving these complex equations at high spatial resolution renders these PBMs impractical for real-time forecasting applications.

-\textbf{Deep Learning:} DL methods are a popular choice in surrogating hydrodynamic models.
-Regression-based methods~\citep{zahura2022predicting}, recurrent neural networks~\citep{roy2023application} and hybrid ML-based methods~\citep{zanchetta2022hybrid} are some of the methods that have been attempted as possible surrogates.
-However, these models cannot inherently take spatial context into account.
-The DCRNN method proposed by~\citep{li2017diffusion} for traffic forecasting is the state-of-the-art DL method for spatiotemporal point forecasting, where bidirectional random walk is used to capture spatial dependency and Seq2Seq architecture is used to capture temporal dependency.
+\textbf{Deep Learning} Researchers have explored Deep Learning (DL) methods for developing surrogates to PBMs.
+Regression-based methods~\cite{zahura2022predicting}, recurrent neural networks~\cite{roy2023application}, and hybrid machine learning-based methods~\cite{zanchetta2022hybrid} have been emerged as popular choices, among others.
+However, these models inherently struggle to incorporate spatiotemporal contexts effectively.
+Originally developed for traffic forecasting, the Diffusion Convolutional Recurrent Neural Network (DCRNN) method proposed by Li et al.~\citeyear{li2017diffusion} captures some aspect of spatiotemporal contexts by utilizing bidirectional random walks and Sequence-to-Sequence architecture.
+More recently, BayesNF~\cite{saad2024scalable} has emerged as the state-of-the-art DL spatiotemporal forecasting model, constructed using a Bayesian Neural Network framework.
+By assigning prior distributions to model parameters and adjusting the posterior based on observations, BayesNF effectively learns to map multivariate spatiotemporal points to continuous real-valued fields.